strontic/strontic.github.io/xcyclopedia/library/RpcPing.exe-70DDB6C5BEF79AB8A6E35D1F1488579D.md

 ## Possible Misuse

 *The following table contains possible examples of `RpcPing.exe` being misused.
-While `RpcPing.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `RpcPing.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --